Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 just in case.
 Back-end is in our case Rails application written in Ruby and is executed on server while front-end files are received by users' web browser and displayed.
 In back-end we will fetch and store data as well as control the application.
-HTML, CSS and JavaScript are front-end technologies and are executed by the users' web browser.
-While HTML and CSS are used soley to describe how website should look, JavaScript is a programming language in which you can do a lot of different stuff - save variables, calculate mathematical operations, control the program flow using if-then-else or even tell web browser to make additional calls to the server.
+HTML, CSS and Javascript are front-end technologies and are executed by the users' web browser.
+While HTML and CSS are used soley to describe how website should look, Javascript is a programming language in which you can do a lot of different stuff - save variables, calculate mathematical operations, control the program flow using if-then-else or even tell web browser to make additional calls to the server.

-But we will not be writing JavaScript but CoffeeScript as it is preferred by Rails users.
-Before the server starts, CoffeeScript is compiled to JavaScript so that it could be run by the web browsers.
-Pro of using CoffeeScript over JavaScript is that it's less complex to write and can be even faster in runtime.
+But we will not be writing JavaScript but Coffeescript as it is preferred by Rails users.
+Before the server starts, Coffeescript is compiled to Javascript so that it could be run by the web browsers.
+Pro of using Coffeescript over Javascript is that it's less complex to write and can be even faster in runtime.

 Just to test how this works open automatically generated file for our landing page `app/assets/javascripts/landing.coffee`.
 It is currently empty except for